 What Does This Mean / What Happens Next

 While nothing has been officially announced, according to unconfirmed reports, Chase is planning on rolling out two new IHG credit cards: a mass market version with an annual fee of $29 that earns 5X per dollar spent at IHG properties, and a more premium version carrying an $89 annual fee that earns 10X per dollar at IHG properties.
-Current rumors confirm the premium version will come with a free night certificate, which is one of our favorite perks of the current card product.
+Current rumors confirm the premium version will come with a reward night certificate, which is one of our favorite perks of the current card product.

 What To Do Next

 If the IHG Rewards Card was part of your list now is the time to get it; how long it remains available to new applicants remains to be seen.
-Picking up an annual free night certificate each anniversary year, as well as 60,000 bonus points associated with a signup bonus is a fantastic value and will potentially give you a couple of nights at a high-end IHG property, which generally could run to several hundred dollars.
+Picking up an annual reward night certificate each anniversary year, as well as 60,000 bonus points associated with a signup bonus is a fantastic value and will potentially give you a couple of nights at a high-end IHG property, which generally could run to several hundred dollars.

 Unusually, it seems that IHG is taking lessons from the United Kingdom market—where it has had two credit cards for some time—and its recent surveys of its customers.

 In the UK market, the IHG Rewards Club Credit Card is the mass market card, which has no annual fee and comes with a very little bonus, complimentary Gold status, and a marginally worthwhile point-earning rate.
-The premium version is the IHG Rewards Club Premium Credit Card, which comes with a free night certificate, Platinum status, and a hefty annual fee of nearly $141.
+The premium version is the IHG Rewards Club Premium Credit Card, which comes with a reward night certificate, Platinum status, and a hefty annual fee of nearly $141.

-Ultimately if IHG and Chase are going to keep a premium version of the card, the free night certificate and complimentary status will have to stay, otherwise, it would not be attractive at all.
+Ultimately if IHG and Chase are going to keep a premium version of the card, the reward night certificate and complimentary status will have to stay, otherwise, it would not be attractive at all.
 The final product and its benefits remain to be confirmed, but we expect more suspicions until it is official.

 Source: Doctor of Credit